gister9000/Combining-fuzzy-logic-neural-networks-and-genetic-algorithm/README.md

 ### Neural stuff
 &emsp; neural_network/<br>
 Neural network implementation from 0 along with a demo: recognizing humanly written letters.
 You can use draw.py to generate learning samples.
 I tested it on writing alfa, beta, gamma, delta and epsilon 20 times each.
 Works great. <br>
+Supports 3 versions of backpropagation learning: online / batches / minibatches.
+Minibatches seems a little better than the others. <br>
+Usage: python3 neural-network.py [batch|online|minibatches] hidden_layer1_num ... output_layer_num <br>
+Keep in mind that output_layer_num must be 5 if you're using my learning data because there are 5 letters.
 <br></br>

 ### ANFIS